po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/28-Stu_Mini-Project/Main/01_bubble-sort/README.md

 * **Prompt**: If we don't want to use the force method and implement one that's a bit more efficient, how can we know if the array is sorted early?

-* **Ask If**: Ask this if students opted to not go with the force route and wanted to optimize.
+* **Ask If**: Ask this if candidate opted to not go with the force route and wanted to optimize.

 * **Candidate Explains Solution**: Strong candidates will be able to explain that there is a need for a flag variable that let's a loop know if it's done or not.